Botox treatment complications

 Side Effects and Complications After Botox

-The most common wrinkle treatments with botulinum toxin are for frown lines, forehead lines and crow’s feet.
-The aim is to temporarily relax the small muscle that causes the wrinkle.
-If the wrong muscle is treated, this can sometimes result in an unnaturally raised eyebrow or a drooping eyelid.
-A drooping eyelid can happen if the injection was placed too low or if the botulinum toxin has migrated.
-In most cases, these complications resolve naturally within a few weeks.
+Common areas treated with botulinum toxin include frown lines, forehead lines and crow’s feet.
+The aim is to temporarily relax the muscles that cause wrinkles.
+If the wrong muscle is treated, this may result in an unnaturally raised eyebrow or a drooping eyelid.
+A drooping eyelid can occur if the injection is placed too low or if the botulinum toxin spreads slightly.
+In most cases, these effects resolve on their own within a few weeks.

 Another possible complication from a cosmetic botulinum toxin treatment is infection.
-Although this is rare, it is a potential risk with any medical procedure.
+Although rare, this is a potential risk with any medical procedure.

 Can Botox Cause Headaches?

-Many people actually have Botox to help with headaches, as the treatment relaxes excessive muscle tension.
-However, some people may experience a headache on the day of their Botox treatment.
+Some people choose Botox to help manage headaches, as it can relax muscle tension.
+However, a headache may occur on the day of treatment in some individuals.

 Search, compare and book